Coffee: Health Benefits, Brewing Methods, and Busted Myths

 In entertainment, Tom Hanks yelled, “There’s no crying in baseball!” while Jack Nicholson scorned, “You can’t handle the truth!”

-And in the world of coffee, health advocates warned the public of the problems coffee could cause.
+And in the world of coffee, health advocates warned the public of the problems it can cause.
 As Dr. Tony Chou said,

 The recent decline in caffeine and coffee consumption reflects the widespread awareness of the debate about possible adverse effects of caffeine on health.Dr.
 Tony Chou, Western Journal of Medicine, 1992